jundalisay/spblist/content/en/research/paracelsus/nature/book-04/chapter-01.md

 ---
 heading: Chapter 1
-title: "What use the Aire is for as to the life of things"
+title: "What use the air is for as to the life of things"
 description: "The Generation of Natural Things is Twofold"
 image: "/covers/nature.png"
 weight: 9